RaccoonlabDev/docs/doc/can_pwm/README.md

 This board is dedicated for controlling servos and ESCs.
 It maps [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) UAVCAN messages given from CAN bus into PWM signal (frequency 50 Hz and duration from 900 to 2000 us).

-It has 2 channels (A1 and A2) which might be directly connected to an actuator.
-Depending on firmware it also has:
+It has 2 main channels (A1 and A2) which might be directly connected to a servo/esc.
+It also has 2 auxilliary channels (B1 and B2) which might be used depending on firmware as:
-1. either 2 auxiliary channels named B1, B2,
+1. just additional can->pwm channels,
-2. (experimental) or 2 auxiliary UART channels for getting feedback from [esc flame](https://store.tmotor.com/category.php?id=20)  with RPM and voltage.
+2. (experimental) UART channels for getting feedback from [esc flame](https://store.tmotor.com/category.php?id=20) with RPM and voltage.

 The illustration of this board and pin numeration shown below.